MISP/mail_to_misp/README.md

 # mail_to_misp

-Connect your mail client to [MISP](https://github.com/MISP/MISP) in order to create events based on the information contained within mails.
+Connect your mail infrastructure to [MISP](https://github.com/MISP/MISP) in order to create events based on the information contained within mails.

 ## Features